shivammathur/setup-php/README.md

 > Setup PHP on a self-hosted runner.

-- `PHP 5.6` and newer versions are supported on self-hosted runners.
-- `Windows 7` and newer, `Windows Server 2012 R2` and newer, `Ubuntu 18.04`, `Ubuntu 16.04` and `MacOS X Catalina 10.15` are supported.
 - To setup a dockerized self-hosted runner, refer to this [guide](https://github.com/shivammathur/setup-php/wiki/Dockerized-self-hosted-runner-on-Ubuntu) to setup in an `Ubuntu` container and refer to this [guide](https://github.com/shivammathur/setup-php/wiki/Dockerized-self-hosted-runner-on-Windows) to setup in a `Windows` container.
 - To setup the runner directly on the host OS or in a VM, follow this [requirements guide](https://github.com/shivammathur/setup-php/wiki/Requirements-for-self-hosted-runners "Requirements guide for self-hosted runner to run setup-php") before setting up the self-hosted runner.